-Managing your finances whilst at university can be challenging but we are here to help.
+Managing your finances while at university can be challenging but we are here to help.
 If you need further support or information use our useful finance contacts to get in touch.

 If you're having finance issues or need advice on financial matters including funding and money worries the student advice team is your first point of contact.
 Find out more about the student advice team.